-Dominic Barton is the global managing director of McKinsey.
+Dominic Barton is the global managing partner of McKinsey.
 He is based in London and leads the firm’s focus on the future of capitalism and the role business leadership can play in creating long-term social and economic value.
-Before becoming managing director, Dominic served as McKinsey’s chairman in Asia from 2004–09.
-He also headed McKinsey’s office in Korea from 2000–04.
+Before becoming managing partner, Dominic served as McKinsey’s chairman in Asia from 2004 to 2009.
+He also headed McKinsey’s office in Korea from 2000 to 2004.

-Dominic has authored more than 80 articles.
-He is a coauthor, with Roberto Newell and Greg Wilson, of Dangerous Markets: Managing in Financial Crises (Wiley & Sons, 2002).
-His most recent book is China Vignettes: An Inside Look at China (Talisman, 2007).
+Dominic has authored more than 80 articles and is a coauthor, with Roberto Newell and Greg Wilson, of Dangerous Markets: Managing in Financial Crises (Wiley & Sons, 2002) and of China Vignettes: An Inside Look at China (Talisman, 2007).

-He graduated from the University of British Columbia with a BA Honours in economics and studied as a Rhodes Scholar at Brasenose College, Oxford University.
+He graduated from the University of British Columbia with a BA Honors in economics and studied as a Rhodes Scholar at Brasenose College, Oxford University.

-Learn more about Dominic and download his bio.
+To learn more about Dominic, download his bio.